 14.3 Sexual Relationships with Students and Psychology Interns, Psychology Trainees and Supervisees

-A member must not engage in a sexual relationship with an individual with whom the member has a current evaluative relationship or with whom the member might reasonably expect to have a future evaluative relationship.
+Members must not engage in a sexual relationship with an individual with whom they have a current evaluative relationship or with whom they might reasonably expect to have a future evaluative relationship.

 15. USE OF TECHNOLOGY IN THE PROVISION OF PSYCHOLOGICAL SERVICES